365cent/deno-mx-sb/posts/host-your-own-tor-exit-relay-node.md

 After you have configured Tor, you will want to test your exit node to make sure it is working properly.
 You can use the Tor Browser to test your exit node by connecting to a website and verifying that your IP address is listed as the exit node IP address.
 You can also use the Tor Metrics website to monitor the bandwidth usage and performance of your exit node.

-T﻿o see if you exit node is running, check this bulk list: <https://check.torproject.org/torbulkexitlist>
+To see if you exit node is running, check this bulk list: <https://check.torproject.org/torbulkexitlist>

 ## Step 5: Monitor Your Exit Node